wesleyduff/docker_automated_microservice_boilerplate/README.md

 - Code Coverage
   - in terminal
   - available as website (HTML)

+### INSTALL REQUIREMENTS
+Docker must be installed on your system : [install docker (mac)](https://docs.docker.com/docker-for-mac/install/)

+Node JS - you should already have this : [install node js](https://nodejs.org/en/download/)

+Run code as in production with "minikube" : **NOTE** use virtual box setup: [install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 **AUTOMATION!** SCRIPTS \
 **note** scripts will NOT run all the way through if there are failing tests \